Dishoungh/cpu/README.md

 For the first part of my instructions, I need to initialize the registers with some values.
 I can't do much of anything when all the register values are zeroes.
 The *ADDI* instruction will be used to insert 12-bit immediate values. <br>

 In the Program Memory module, I can directly edit the instructions in a hex editor and save/load a file.
-Let's test the ADDI instruction with a sample program I will call `Sample-Program-SC`.
+Let's test the ADDI instruction with a sample program.
+Thankfully, there is a [website to encode RISC-V assembly to machine code](https://luplab.gitlab.io/rvcodecjs/) so making these sample programs won't be so tedious.

 ```
 // x1 = 267 (ADDI x1, x0, 267)